 - Onion – a medium-sized yellow onion and sliced finely.

-- Smoked pork – you can use bacon instead.
+- Smoked pork – bacon is also great for preparing pyttipanna.

 - Ham – cooked and diced as well.

-- Sausage – nowadays, I usually use falukorv, arguably the most popular sausage in Sweden.
-You can use baloney or any other similar sausage that you have for making pyttipanna.
+- Sausage – nowadays, I usually use falukorv, a popular sausage in Sweden.
+You can also use baloney or any other similar sausage that you have for making pyttipanna.

 - Seasoning – salt and ground black pepper.